 Let’s begin our trip with Kalyn, from Kalyn’s Kitchen.
 Have you ever tried to eat raw broccoli ?
 Kalyn brillantly took up the challenge and posted a colored, nutritious and so raw Broccoli and Radish Salad with Gorgonzola, while she was on holidays along the Venice Beach.

+A twist toward the west coast, and we meet Kitchen Mage, from the blog of the same name.
+Sweet Bay trees like warm climates.
+Nevertheless, they become acclimatized in gardens next to the Canadian border, where winters are so downright nippy.
+The Kitchen Mage’s ones are superb, and our skilled gardener even manages to grow babies bay trees.
+Her post is accompanied by fine recipes using these leaves and their singular flavour : butter, whipped cream or potatoes infused by bay leaves, tips for bay infusions.
 Un petit détour vers la côte nord ouest américaine, et nous rencontrons Kitchen Mage, du blog du même nom.
 Les lauriers sauce sont des arbres de climat tempéré-chaud.
 Ils s’acclimatent toutefois très bien près de la frontière canadienne, là où les hivers sont si rigoureux.
 Ceux de Kitchen Mage sont magnifiques et notre experte jardinière est même arrivée cette année à développer des boutures.
 Son post s’accompagne de recettes fines à base de ces feuilles à la saveur singulière : crème, beurre ou patates au laurier sauce, conseils pour réussir ses tisanes au laurier sauce.

 Vr, Vl